Capital Gains Tax

 You can use this service as soon as you’ve calculated your gains and the tax you owe.
 You don’t need to wait until the end of the tax year.

 You must report by 31 January after the tax year when you had the gains.

 The tax year runs from 6 April to 5 April the following year.

-After you’ve reported your gains, HMRC will send you a letter or email telling you how to pay.
+After you’ve reported your gains, HMRC will send you a letter or email giving you a payment reference number and telling you ways to pay.

 Report in a Self Assessment tax return